MikeMoolenaar/Migaku-Japanese-Addon/README.md

 *Copyright © 2022 Mike Moolenaar
 *Copyright © 2020 Migaku ltd.

 Migaku Japanese is free and open-source software.
-The add-on code that runs within Anki is released under the GNU AGPLv3 license, extended by a number of additional terms.
+The add-on code that runs within Anki is released under the GNU AGPLv3 license.
 Just like the original project, this fork is licenced under GPL-3.0.
 Please see the [LICENSE](https://github.com/MikeMoolenaar/Migaku-Japanese-Addon/blob/master/LICENSE) file that is accompanied by this program.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.